What Is Keyword Stuffing?

 Bill Craig WebFX President

-Why keyword stuffing is bad
+Why is keyword stuffing bad?

-These are the three big reasons why keyword stuffing is bad:
+Now, let’s summarize why keyword stuffing is bad:

-Now that you know why keyword stuffing doesn’t work, let’s discuss how you can avoid it.
+Now that you know why keyword stuffing doesn’t work let’s discuss how you can avoid it.

 How to avoid keyword stuffing